estgguido/data-analytics-portfolio/Subscription Performance & Growth Opportunity Analysis/README.md

 Based on the insights, we recommend the following strategic actions:
 - The business is doing excellent in acquiring new customers but struggles significantly with retaining them.
 Invest more efforts in customer retention and our value offer.
+- We need to understand why customers are leaving, and get qualitative data as fast as possible.
+One potential option is launching a cancellation survey.
+Could potentially offer a $5 gift card for 10 minutes of their time to understand exactly what went wrong.
+Was the onboarding confusing?
+Did the product fail to deliver on a marketing promise?
+- Focus on Onboarding.
+Our goal is to get every new user past the 2-month mark.
+The best way to do this is with a strong onboarding experience.

 ## Technical Appendix